oracle/node-oracledb/doc/src/api_manual/oracledb.rst

             .. versionadded:: 2.2
         * - ``poolAlias``
           - String
+          - Both
           - .. _getconnectiondbattrspoolalias:

             Specifies which previously created pool in the :ref:`connection pool cache <connpoolcache>` to obtain the connection from.
 See :ref:`Pool Alias <getconnectionpoolalias>`.
+        * - ``configDir``
+          - String
+          - Thin
+          - .. _getconnectiondbattrsconfigdir:

+            The directory in which the :ref:`tnsadmin` are found.

+            For node-oracledb Thick mode, use the ``configDir`` parameter of :meth:`oracledb.initOracleClient()`.

+            .. versionadded:: 6.0
+        * - ``sourceRoute``
+          - String
+          - Thin
+          - .. _getconnectiondbattrssourceroute:

+            Enables network routing through multiple protocol addresses.
+The value of this property can be ON or OFF.

+            The default value is *ON*.

+            .. versionadded:: 6.0
+        * - ``sslServerCertDN``
+          - String
+          - Both
+          - .. _getconnectiondbattrssslcert:

+            The distinguished name (DN) that should be matched with the server.
+If specified, this value is used for any verification.
+Otherwise, the ``hostname`` will be used.

+            This value is ignored if the sslServerDNMatch property is not set to the value *True*.

+            .. versionadded:: 6.0
+        * - ``sslServerDNMatch``
+          - Boolean
+          - Both
+          - .. _getconnectiondbattrssslmatch:

+            Determines whether the server certificate DN should be matched in addition to the regular certificate verification that is performed.

+            If the ``sslServerCertDN`` parameter is not provided, host name matching is performed instead.

+            The default value is *True*.

+            .. versionadded:: 6.0
+        * - ``httpsProxy``
+          - String
+          - Both
+          - .. _getconnectiondbattrshttpsproxy:

+            The name or IP address of a proxy host to use for tunneling secure connections.

+            .. versionadded:: 6.0
+        * - ``httpsProxyPort``
+          - Number
+          - Both
+          - .. _getconnectiondbattrshttpsproxyport:

+            The port to be used to communicate with the proxy host.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``debugJdwp``
+          - String
+          - Thin
+          - .. _getconnectiondbattrsdebugjdwp:

+            Specifies the host and port of the PL/SQL debugger with the format *host=<host>;port=<port>*.
+This allows using the Java Debug Wire Protocol (JDWP) to debug PL/SQL code called by node-oracledb.

+            The default value is the value of environment variable ``ORA_DEBUG_JDWP``.

+            For node-oracledb Thick mode, set the ``ORA_DEBUG_JDWP`` environment variable with the same syntax.
+See :ref:`applntracing`.

+            .. versionadded:: 6.0
+        * - ``retryCount``
+          - Number
+          - Both
+          - .. _getconnectiondbattrsretrycount:

+            The number of times that a connection attempt should be retried before the attempt is terminated.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``retryDelay``
+          - Number
+          - Both
+          - .. _getconnectiondbattrsretrydelay:

+            The number of seconds to wait before making a new connection attempt.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``connectTimeout``
+          - Number
+          - Both
+          - .. _getconnectiondbattrsconntimeout:

+            The timeout duration in seconds for an application to establish an Oracle Net connection.

+            There is no timeout by default.

+            .. versionadded:: 6.0
+        * - ``transportConnectTimeout``
+          - Number
+          - Both
+          - .. _getconnectiondbattrstransportconntimeout:

+            The maximum number of seconds to wait to establish a connection to the database host.

+            The default value is *60.0*.

+            .. versionadded:: 6.0
+        * - ``expireTime``
+          - Number
+          - Both
+          - .. _getconnectiondbattrsexpiretime:

+            The number of minutes between the sending of keepalive probes.
+If this property is set to a value greater than zero, it enables the keepalive probes.

+            The default value is *0*.

+            .. versionadded:: 6.0
+        * - ``sdu``
+          - Number
+          - Both
+          - .. _getconnectiondbattrssdu:

+            The Oracle Net Session Data Unit (SDU) packet size in bytes.
+The database server configuration should also set this parameter.

+            .. versionadded:: 6.0
+        * - ``connectionIdPrefix``
+          - String
+          - Both
+          - .. _getconnectiondbattrsprefix:

+            The application specific prefix parameter that is added to the connection identifier.

+            .. versionadded:: 6.0
         * - ``password``
           - String
+          - Both
           - .. _getconnectiondbattrspassword:

             The password of the database user.
 A password is also necessary if a proxy user is specified.
         * - ``privilege``
           - Number
+          - Both
           - .. _getconnectiondbattrsprivilege:

             The privilege to use when establishing connection to the database.
 This optional property should be one of the :ref:`privileged connection constants <oracledbconstantsprivilege>`.
 Multiple privileges may be used by when required, for example ``oracledb.SYSDBA | oracledb.SYSPRELIM``.